 I have also wanted to own Salesforce stock for a long time.
 It is a great company, by far the king among CRM applications for large enterprises and even SME’s.
 A quick glance said, they look cheap, so shall I buy?

 But of course, investment resources are limited.
 The question always should be if I have $10,000 to invest, where should I invest to get the biggest bang for my returns with lowest risk of losing my investments?

-I looked at the following stocks to compare.
+I decided to review the following stocks

 - Salesforce $CRM